Julia Roberts' Longtime Hairstylist Tells Us The Secret To Her Great Hair

 The Julia Effect

 There's no doubt that Julia's hair is iconic.
 After her breakout role in Pretty Woman in the early '90s, everyone wanted that curly, wavy red hair — it was emblematic of the decade.
 So, of course, when I started working with her regularly, my other clients asked me to give them "Julia Roberts" hair.
-She's been a brunette, a redhead, a blonde (right now she's very blonde) and has had long hair and short cuts — she's not afraid to experiment.
+She's been a brunette, a redhead, a blonde, and has had long hair and short cuts — she's not afraid to experiment.
 Her hairstyle has to be something that's easy and effortless, not contrived.

 There's no doubt that Julia's hair is iconic.
 After her breakout role in Pretty Woman in the early '90s, everyone wanted that curly, wavy red hair — it was emblematic of the decade.
 So, of course, when I started working with her regularly, my other clients asked me to give them "Julia Roberts" hair.
-She's been a brunette, a redhead, a blonde (right now she's very blonde) and has had long hair and short cuts — she's not afraid to experiment.
+She's been a brunette, a redhead, a blonde, and has had long hair and short cuts — she's not afraid to experiment.
 Her hairstyle has to be something that's easy and effortless, not contrived.

 The magic of Julia's hair is that people catch a feeling from it.
 They look at a picture of her — whether it's bright blonde and sleek or messy and held up with a claw clip — and there's something that people identify with.
 It's her glow, and it's infectious.
 You might love her blonde and think that the color is amazing, but then the next day she could be back to red and you forget about the blonde.
 She's magical that way.